ashwanikpankaj/Mental-Health/README.md

 - Google Auth, Facebook Auth,Signup/Signin
 - Users can book appointment by vieweing profile of doctors with their specialization.
-- Users can post their issues and also likes and comments on the other user's posts.
+- Users can post their issues, likes and comments on the other user's posts.
-- Users can analyse their mental health by playing games.
-- Users can relax their mind by watching meditation video.
+- Users can play games and watch meditation videos to relax their mind.

 ## Installing and running the app in pc